Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 If a malicious hacker has control over the data that is put into a buffer, sometimes **they can control what data overflows out of the buffer as well**.
 This allows them to replace _other_ data in memory, with the data they chose.
 This can change the behavior of the program, allowing the hacker to manipulate it to his/her will.

 An **integer overflow** is another type of overflow that is specific to whole numbers, known as integers.
+Putting too much information into too small of a space that has been set aside for numbers.
+**Usually causes the error to be unexpected.**

 For example, 12 is an integer, but 12.1 is not.
 When programs do not carefully account for integer overflows, undesirable behaviors and consequences can result.

 #### Replay Attack